Welith/smart-contract-hacking-part1/Instructions/arithmetic-overflows-4.md

 ### Task 1
 Find a way to exploit the smart contract so you will have more tokens than the initial supply (1 Million).

+### Task 2
+Create a secured version of the contract so you won't be able to exploit it.